Netherlands at the UEFA Women's Championship: Euro 2009

 For UEFA Women's Euro 2009, the Netherlands put in a bid to host, but the tournament was awarded to Finland.
 For the first time twelve teams would be invited to play in the tournament.
 The qualification mode also changed.
 The first qualifying round was played between the 20 weakest national teams.
 The Netherlands were placed in the second round in a group of five.
-They met champion Germany against whom the qualifying campaign started with a 1-5 loss.
+They met champion Germany against whom the qualifying campaign started with a 1–5 loss.
 Other opponents were Switzerland, Belgium and Wales, against whom both matches were won.
-With a 3-0 victory against Belgium, the Dutch women secured second place.
+With a 3–0 victory against Belgium, the Dutch women secured second place.
 Germany won the group with the last game in Switzerland.
-As one of the two worst runners-up, the Dutch women had to play in the play-offs against the other worst runner-up, the Spaniards and won both games 2-0.
+As one of the two worst runners-up, the Dutch women had to play in the play-offs against the other worst runner-up, the Spaniards and won both games 2–0.
 Thus they were qualified for the first time for the championship.
 Top Dutch scorers were Manon Melis with seven goals in the group matches and Karin Stevens with four goals, three of them in the playoffs.
 By contrast, the third-placed Swiss women did not qualify for the playoffs because they were the second-worst third.

-At the finals, the Dutch won the opening match against the Ukraine, who also made their debut, 2-0.
+At the finals, the Dutch won the opening match against Ukraine, who also made their debut, 2–0.
 Kirsten van de Ven was responsible for the first goal scored by the Dutch at any Finals.
-They then lost to hosts Finland 2-1, but a 2-1 win over Denmark helped them to second place and qualification for the knockout stage.
+They then lost to hosts Finland 2–1, but a 2–1 win over Denmark helped them to second place and qualification for the knockout stage.
 Here they met France, but since both teams did not score in 120 minutes it came to a penalty shoot-out.
 While only two of seven Dutch shooters failed to score, three French women fired at the post or over the goal.
-In this way the EM newcomer surprisingly made it to the semifinals to face England.
+In this way the Euro Championship newcomer surprisingly made it to the semifinals to face England.
 After a goalless first half, both scored between the 61st and 64th minute.
 It remained even until the end and the match went into extra-time.
 The English women scored the decisive goal four minutes before the end to win a place in the final.
-In the final against Germany, England lost decisively 2-6.
+In the final against Germany, England lost decisively 2–6.
 Vera Pauw initially remained in office, but was fired as bondcoach in March 2010 after differences with the association leadership.
 Her successor was first Ed Engelkes and then in November 2010 Roger Reijners.